-The dream of the wilderness is real on the Nashville to Great Smoky Mountains road trip.
-In the Smokies the denser forests, clearer rivers and quieter valleys take you back to a different time.
-As the road trip from Nashville to Great Smoky Mountains leaves civilization behind, remarkable outdoor adventures begin.
+The dream of the wilderness is real on this Nashville to the Great Smoky Mountains road trip.
+In the Smokies, the denser forests, clearer rivers and quieter valleys take you back to a different time.
+As you leave civilization behind, remarkable outdoor adventures begin.

 - Total distance: 459 mi / 739 km